nicovece/NoodlesBowl/README.md

 ## Configuration

 - **Firebase:**
-  - All Firebase credentials are managed via `app.json` under `expo.extra.firebase`.
+  - All Firebase credentials are managed via `app.config.js` under `expo.extra.firebase`.
-  - No credentials are hardcoded in the source files.
+  - The `.env` file is used for local development and build-time secrets. **Do not commit this file to version control.**
 - **Environment Variables:**
   - For custom environments, use `.env` files (see `.gitignore`).